jestjs/jest/docs/JestObjectAPI.md

 ### `jest.retryTimes()`

 Runs failed tests n-times until they pass or until the max number of retries is exhausted.
-This only works with [jest-circus](https://github.com/facebook/jest/tree/master/packages/jest-circus)!
+This only works with the default [jest-circus](https://github.com/facebook/jest/tree/master/packages/jest-circus) runner!

 Example in a test: